andresarmento/modbus-esp8266/examples/Bridge/README.md

 typedef ResultCode (*cbRaw)(uint8_t* frame, uint8 len, void* data); // Callback function Type bool onRaw(cbRaw cb = nullptr);
 ```
-- `frame` Modbus payload frame with stripped MBAP, slaveid and crc
+- `frame` Modbus payload frame with stripped MBAP/slaveid and crc
 - `len` frame size in bytes
 - `data` Pointer to frame_arg_t filled with frame header information

 *Returns:*
-- If a special error code `Modbus::EX_PASSTHROU` returned frame will be processed normally
+- If a special error code `Modbus::EX_PASSTHROUGH` returned frame will be processed normally
 - If a special error code `Modbus::EX_FORCE_PROCESS` returned frame will be processed even if addressed to another Modbus unit
 - Any other return code disables normal frame processing.
 Only transactional callback will be executed (if any and transaction data is correct)
 The callback is executed only on Modbus frame with valid header and CRC.